Take Short Walks to Live Longer

 Looking for a simple way to extend your life?
 All you have to do is give your body 15 minutes of physical activity a day and you'll win yourself three extra years of life.
 Pretty amazing, right?

-A recent study tracked more than 400,000 people for more than 8 years and found that just 15 minutes of light, daily activity, such as walking, makes you physically 3 years younger than your couch-potato friends and cuts your chances of dying from pretty much anything by 14%.
+A study tracked more than 400,000 people for more than 8 years and found that just 15 minutes of light, daily activity, such as walking, makes you physically 3 years younger than your couch-potato friends and cuts your chances of dying from pretty much anything by 14%.

 Double Is Better